micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-28-rashi_en.md

 <b>Until your annihilation.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Targum: עַד דְּתֵיבָד, meaning until the annihilation of you, until you are annihilated of yourself.

 ### passuk 23
 <b>The heavens above your head will be like copper.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>These curses Moshe articulated himself, while those at Mount Sinai, by the word of God he (Moshe) pronounced them, as indicated by the text: there, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>it is said, “If you do not heed ‘Me’.”
 “If you relate to ‘Me’ in a fickle way.”
-Here, however, it says, “to the voice of ‘Hachem, your God’,” “‘Hachem’ shall attach to you” “‘Hachem’ shall strike you.”
+Here, however, it says, “to the voice of ‘Adonoy, your God’,” “‘Adonoy’ shall attach to you” “‘Adonoy’ shall strike you.”
 Moshe moderated his curses by expressing them in the singular form.
 He also moderated this curse, for in the first ones, it states, “your heavens like iron and your land like copper.”
 The heavens will not secrete moisture, just as iron does not secrete moisture, so that the world will subsequently suffer from drought.
 But the land will secrete moisture, just as copper secretes moisture, so that its produce will rot.
 Here, however, it says, ‘Your heavens copper and your land iron,’ the heavens will secrete moisture.
 Although they will not pour rain, still, there won’t be a ruinous drought in the world.
 And the land will not secrete moisture, just as iron does not secrete moisture, so that the produce will not rot. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Still, this is a curse.
 Whether it is like copper or like iron, it will not produce fruit.
 Similarly, the heavens will not pour rain.

 ### passuk 24
 <b>The rain of your land into dust and soil.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>When the wind follows a rainfall.
 The rain falls, but insufficiently, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>not enough to settle the dust.
 The wind follows and lifts the dust, so that it blankets the shoots of the seeds which were moistened by the water.
 It becomes attached to them and turns to mud, and they wither and rot.